Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 1. Updating exsiting MQTT mapping: Press the pencil in the row of the relevant mapping
 1. Deleting exsiting MQTT mapping: Press the "-" icon in the row of the relevant mapping to delete an existing mappings

-After every change the mappings are automatically updated in the microservice.
+After every change the mappings is automatically updated in the mapping cache of the microservice.

 ### Define mappings from source to target format (Cumulocity REST format)